ProxyLiveSolutions/functional-scala-2022/readme.md

   def getAccount(id: UserId): F[Account]
 ```

-### Error-passing and error-handling
-And let's make this service error-prone.
+And let's make this service faulty.
 So in some cases it can fail while working with money.
 For doing so I am going to implement an in-memory cache that randomly raises errors instead for working properly.
 And use it to store user's money.
 In practice, it is not a good idea but for our case this is exactly what we need.